bakNa2t/fdcv/docs/README.md

 - using javascript function class **`activ`** is added to the element **`section`**, which allows to show the selected block
 - using javascript **`active-btn`** class is added to the control buttons of the navigation panel as well
 - a feedback form has been added to the contact section, each field must be completed before submitting.
 A message is displayed when the form is submitted successfully
+- a description of the buttons appears, by using js fuction when hovering over navigation bar control buttons
 - click here => [_**Portfolio Website**_](https://bakna2t.github.io/fdcv/)

 ---